OmPatel01/Machine-Learning-Projects/Regression/Predicting CO2 Emission in Steel Industry/README.md

 ## Results
 - The model trained with **Polynomial Regression (degree 2)** provided **more accurate predictions** than linear regression.
 - Dimensionality reduction with PCA allowed us to visualize CO₂ emissions across different production settings, showing non-linear patterns in emissions over time.

+## UI and Deployment
+A user-friendly interface was built using **Streamlit** to allow users to interact with the CO₂ emission prediction model.
+This UI enables users to input relevant operational data and view real-time predictions of hourly CO₂ emissions, alongside visualizations of emission trends and equivalent environmental impact.

+The app is deployed for easy access [here](https://predicting-co2-emission.streamlit.app/).
 ## Conclusion
 This project demonstrates that **Polynomial Regression** with a **degree of 2** effectively captures non-linear patterns in CO₂ emissions, enabling more accurate predictions.
 The solution supports operational decision-making, helps meet environmental standards, and promotes a proactive approach to managing CO₂ emissions in steel production.